 This salty, spicy and herbaceous sauce is also accompanied by some warm and earthy spices which you’ll find in cardamom and cumin.
 These ground seeds enhance the spicy sauce and don’t take over the flavours.

-The Red Rubine Brussels sprouts or the Red Bull Brussels sprouts are equally suitable for this side dish or for our Roasted Purple Brussels Sprouts Salad with Spiced Seeds.
+The Red Rubine Brussels sprouts or the Red Bull Brussels sprouts are equally suitable for this side dish or for our Roasted Purple Brussels Sprouts Salad.